0xacx/chatGPT-shell-cli/README.md

 ### Chat context

   - You can enable chat context mode for the model to remember your previous chat questions and answers.
 This way you can ask follow-up questions.
-To enable this mode start the script with `-c` or `--chat-context`. i.e. `chatgpt --chat-context` and start to chat normally.
+To enable this mode start the script with `-c` or `--chat-context`. i.e. `chatgpt --chat-context` and start to chat.

+#### Set chat initial prompt
+  - You can set your own initial chat prompt and use it in chat context mode.
+The initial will be sent on every request along with your prompt so that the OpenAI model will "stay in character".
+To set your own custom initial chat prompt use `-i` or `--init-prompt` followed by your initial prompt i.e. `chatgpt -i "You are Rick from Rick and Morty, reply with references to episodes."`
+  - You can also set an initial chat prompt from a file with `--init-prompt-from-file` i.e. `chatgpt --init-prompt-from-file myprompt.txt`

+  *When you set an init prompt you don't need to enable the chat context.

 ### Set request parameters